-5. Stop and then start all services by running the following commands as user arcsight, enabling the changes to take effect:
+5. Stop and then start all services by running the following commands as user arcsight:

 '''

-/etc/init.d/arcsight_services stop all
+/etc/init.d/arcsight services stop all

-/etc/init.d/arcsight_services start all

 '''

 Removing a Node from a Cluster

 You can remove any cluster node that is not the persistor node.
 You might, for example, want to redeploy a system that is a node in your cluster.